internetofwater/docs.geoconnex.us/docs/access/reference/gis-system.md

-# Accessing Data with QGIS and ArcGIS
+# Access with QGIS and ArcGIS

 You can easily add and explore data from OGC API - Feature servers in both **QGIS** and **ESRI ArcGIS**.
 OGC API compliant servers, such as [reference.geoconnex.us](https://reference.geoconnex.us), allow seamless integration of geospatial data into your GIS workflows.